Data Indices

 • Model: The “squeezed” tensors with irrelevant parts missing.

-All indices at the different levels are split into two versions:
+These are both split into two versions:

 • Input: The data going into training / model